janderson4671/byu-cs460-f2022-1/lab-network-layer/README.md

      call `forward_packet()`.

  - `handle_tcp()`, `handle_udp()`.
 There is no need to
    flesh out these methods.
-They are simply placeholders for debugging.
+They are simply placeholders for a future lab.
+   However, you can place debugging code in them, if you find it helpful.

 ## Testing